AdamSobieski/Foundation/Notes/Graph-based Selectors.md

 ## Binding

-A `:as(--variable-name)` syntax cam be used to bind nodes and edges to variable instances.
+A `:as(--variable-name)` syntax can be used to bind nodes and edges to variable instances.

 ## The Semantic Web